LukeGrahamLandry/franca/devlog.md

+## (Sep 5) rv

+- fpcnv.ssa: comparing disassembly between mine and qbe: needed to set rm differently for some. now it works in qemu.
+    - which i don't understand because the ones that i had trouble with were fcvt.d.wu and fcvt.d.w which should never round? but seems i need to have rm=0b00

+## (Sep 4) rv

+- sel with czero pair and then `or` them together.
+8.
+- did float conversion instructions. fpcnv.ssa: `if (dtow(fin[i]) != (unsigned int)fin[i])` doesn't work,
+  but it also doesn't work if i use real qbe with libriscv. so i wonder if it's the emulators problem? yeah real qbe's works in qemu.
+- qemu says "Invalid ELF image for this architecture" for my binaries. fixed by setting the ehsize field of the header.0

 ## (Sep 3) rv

 - it's very creepy to me that running the tests in libriscv pins a core in kernel_task